daveslusher-sn/electron-weather/README.md

 #### Install Git

 ##### macOS
 Mac users, while you probably already have _a_ version of Git on your system, it may be out-of-date.
+You can [download an updated installer package here](https://git-scm.com/download/mac).

-Consider installing the latest stable version of Git with [Homebrew](https://brew.sh)
+Advanced users might consider installing the latest stable version of Git with [Homebrew](https://brew.sh), e.g.:
   ```sh
   brew install git
   ```